Hal Call

-Harold Leland "Hal" Call (September 1917–December 18, 2000) was an American businessperson, LGBT rights activist, and U.S. Army veteran.
-He served as president of the Mattachine Society and in the 1950s, was one of the first gay activists to speak publicly on television.
+Harold Leland "Hal" Call (September 20, 1917 – December 18, 2000) was an American businessperson, LGBT rights activist, and U.S. Army veteran.
+He served as president of the Mattachine Society.
+In the 1950s, he was one of the first gay activists to speak publicly on television.
 Call founded printing presses for LGBT publications and later opened gay adult shops and pornographic film screening venues.
 He received a Purple Heart for his service in the Pacific War.

 Early life and education

 Born and raised in Grundy County, Missouri, Call enrolled in the University of Missouri in 1935 on a scholarship.
 He studied journalism.
 Call enlisted in the United States Army in June 1941 as a private.
 He was promoted to sergeant within the year and, after completing Officer Candidate School, was promoted to lieutenant.
 He saw combat in the Pacific War, where he was wounded and received the Purple Heart.
 Returning to the United States in 1945, Call left the army at the rank of captain and returned to the University of Missouri to complete his journalism degree.